Official Littafi Logo (2)

 It is arguable that the Disney shows of the 2010s were direct descendants of the early 2000s era.

-Those films set a standard for character growth, emotional depth, and that blend of humour and heart Disney is known for.
+Those films set the yardstick for character growth, emotional depth, and the signature blend of humour and heart that defines Disney.

 So when the 2010s rolled in, Disney simply took what worked, refined it, and then pushed it further.
 The result?
 Shows that felt familiar yet fresh, carrying the same warmth and sincerity of the older films.
 Here are a few factors that set them apart.